Fees and funding

 More details including full eligibility criteria and how to apply are available on the Postgraduate Scholarship webpage.

 The University of Sheffield is committed to helping high quality applicants from around the world access our postgraduate degree programmes.
+International applicants can apply to our International Postgraduate Taught Merit Scholarship scheme, which offers 125 scholarships worth 25% of the original tuition fee for self-funding students.

 Find out more here.
 You will also be emailed more details about all studentships that you are eligible to apply for.